matheusinit/create-fudge-app/README.md

 | `--version`                 | See the current version of cli app | `-v` | `None` |
 | `--help`                    | Get help from the cli app | `-h` | `None` |

+### TO-DO

+- [ ] Do a complete front-end boilerplate com ReactJS, TailwindCSS, Eslint